 Fit and proper is a requirement that many professions require of their members.
 In particular, the FCA and PRA have regard to whether an actuary working in certain insurance roles is fit and proper to carry out that role.
-The IFoA looks in a similar way at whether an actuary is fit and proper to carry out a reserved role.
+The Institute and Faculty of Actuaries looks in a similar way at whether an actuary is fit and proper to carry out a reserved role.

-The PCC needs to be satisfied, based on the evidence of the information declared by applicants and the results of checks on that information carried out by the PCC, that the applicant is in particular:
+The PCC needs to be satisfied, based on the evidence of the information declared by applicants and the results of checks carried out by the PCC to validate that information, that the applicant is in particular honest and trustworthy and that there is no evident risk that granting the applicant a practising certificate will diminish the public' confidence in the Institute and Faculty of Actuaries.

-- honest and trustworthy; - o willing to comply with regulatory requirements; and - o able responsibly to manage financial affairs for themselves and that there is no evident risk that granting the applicant a practising certificate will diminish the public's confidence in the IFoA.
+- willing to comply with regulatory requirements; and - o able responsibly to manage financial affairs for themselves